GTMStack

 Report Building and Analytics

 Report generation is an underrated use case.
 Most GTM teams spend hours each week assembling pipeline reports, campaign performance summaries, and board-ready metrics decks.
-An agent connected to your analytics infrastructure can query data sources, calculate metrics, identify trends, and format the results into whatever template your leadership team expects.
+An agent connected to your analytics infrastructure can query data sources, calculate metrics, identify trends, and format results into whatever template your leadership team expects.

 The agent adds value beyond simple automation because it can include commentary.
 Rather than just showing that pipeline dropped 15% this month, it can correlate that drop with changes in lead volume, conversion rates at each stage, and rep activity levels.
-It won’t always get the interpretation right — human judgment is still essential for understanding “why” — but it gives the person preparing the report a running start.
+It won’t always get the interpretation right.
+Human judgment is still essential for understanding “why.”
+But it gives the person preparing the report a running start.

 CRM Updates and Record Management